Drakso/AJS2019/Class10/Exercises.md

 Create two Student objects

 ## Exercise 2
+Create a method on the Student prototype that accepts a Student of any academy and returns the academy that that student is in.

 Create DesignStudent, CodeStudent and NetworkStudent constructor functions that inherit from Student.
 #### DesignStudent
 * isStudentOfTheMonth - boolean